ItsSchoko/Video-to-Gif-Batch/README.md

 ## What the batch files do?

-FFMPEG version: Directly takes video frames and converts them into a Gif
+FFMPEG version: Uses FFMPEG and converts input video frames into a Gif

-Gifski version: Takes each single frame and directly feeds it from FFMPEG into Gifski to create a GIF.
-This version **needs Gifski 1.32.0+**
+Gifski version: Takes each single frame and directly feeds it from FFMPEG into Gifski to create a GIF. **This version needs Gifski 1.32.0+**